 - Intimacy: Intimacy is a basic emotional need that all humans have.
 In my post “how to make a narcissist miss you” I said that even though a particular narcissist may be surrounded by dozens of friends and fans, emotional intimacy between them is usually superficial.
 This makes them live with unacknowledged deep hunger for real emotional intimacy.

 Why some narcissists fail to get what they need in a relationship

-Despite how their partner may be perfect for them most narcissists are never satisfied in a relationship.
-Simply because some of their characters are in conflict with what they need.
-For instance, even though they need intimacy, many of them are too afraid to make themselves vulnerable by opening up to their partner.
-Although this is something their partner can take care of if he or she has better understanding of narcissism.
+No matter how their partner may be perfect for them, some narcissists are never fully satisfied in a relationship.
+This is simply because some of their characteristics are in conflict with what they need.
+For example, even though they need emotional intimacy and closeness, many of them are too afraid to make themselves vulnerable by opening up to their partner.
+However if you really want to have a healthy relationship with your narcissistic partner, it’s possible to teach them emotional intimacy.